 PGI partners with the IASME Consortium on cyber security campaign offering help to charities

-This week-long campaign in November is aimed at encouraging registered charities to improve their resilience to digital threats by implementing the Cyber Essentials certification, which focuses on implementation of simple controls in five core technical areas: anti-malware, access control, patching, secure configuration and firewalls.
+This week-long campaign is aimed at encouraging registered charities to improve their resilience to digital threats by implementing the Cyber Essentials certification, which focuses on implementation of simple controls in five core technical areas: anti-malware, access control, patching, secure configuration and firewalls.